kfishkin/brago/README.md

 ## Version log

+## 1.07 (16 April)
+Changed the 'Champions' filter from OR to AND, added a filter on Rank.
+Also added pictures of more armor sets.

 ## 1.06 (14 April)
 Revamped the 'Champions' screen, now you can filter your champions in various ways, e.g. to find ones with a missing artifact, or